mridulChhipa/dataset-scraping/Task 2/README.md

 ```

 ## Setup & Configuration
+**Note:** All the three tasks have been accomplished in the `.ipynb` files and not the .py files.
+The `.py` files are currently being tested.

 If you are cloning this repository to run the code locally, please ensure you configure the following: